 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Marquand is worth considering.

-The percentage of people in Marquand with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.83% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Marquand is quite a bit lower than the national average among all cities of 21.84%: just 10.83% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Marquand in 2022 was $26,699, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $106,796 for a family of four.
 However, Marquand contains both very wealthy and poor people as well.